Superfluid $^4$He as a rigorous test bench for different damping models in nanoelectromechanical resonators: Theory

-The phonon mode frequencies are closely related to the natural frequencies of a fixed-free cantilever beam.
-For a beam of length $H$, width $w$, and thickness $d$, the natural frequencies are given by \cite{LandauLifshitz1986}

-where $k_n$ are the roots of the equation $\cos( \sqrt{k_n} ) \cosh( \sqrt{k_n}) + 1 = 0$, where $n$ is the mode number.
-For example, for the first three modes $k_1 \approx 3.52$, $k_2 \approx 22.0 $, and $k_3 \approx 61.7$.
-The free end of the beam is an anti-node, and consequently the eigenmodes are odd multiples of the quarter wavelength.
-This is seen by setting $ k = (2n-1)\pi/(2H) $ in Eq.~(\ref{eq:phonondispersion}), which produces approximately equal results as Eq.~(\ref{eq:eigenmodes}), with increasing accuracy as the mode number $n$ increases.

-When a device is immersed in a fluid, its effective mass increases, and its resonance frequency decreases.
-Due to the close resemblance between flexural phonon modes and the mechanical eigenmodes of the device, we believe that the phonon mode frequencies should scale similarly as the mechanical mode frequencies, when immersed in the fluid.
-We incorporate the change in frequency to change in the effective speed of sound

-We expect this treatment to be valid for low-frequency phonon modes for which the variation of velocity along the length of the beam is small compared to the relevant hydrodynamic length scale \cite{Sader1998}.
-It is possible that the treatment breaks down at higher frequencies, where also contribution from acoustic emission to the fluid may start to play a role.

-The thermal phonon wavelength, $\lambda_{\rm ph} = (hc)/(k_B T)$, often exceeds transverse dimensions of NEMS devices at low temperatures \cite{Kamppinen2022}.
-In the wider devices W1 and W2, $\lambda_{\rm ph}$ exceeds the transverse thickness $d$, but not the beam width $w$, making these devices quasi-2D devices.
-In the narrow device N1, $\lambda_{\rm ph}$ exceeds both transverse dimensions, making it a quasi-1D device.
+Our devices have been characterized in vacuum before immersing into $^4$He.
+It has been found that the main dissipation mechanism at low temperatures is TTLS damping \cite{Kamppinen2022}.
+The thermal phonon wavelength, $\lambda_{\rm ph} = (hc)/(k_B T)$, exceeds transverse dimensions of NEMS devices at low temperatures, and the dominant contribution to TTLS relaxation occurs via flexural phonon modes \cite{Kamppinen2022,Behunin2016,Seoanez2008}.
+In the wider devices W1 and W2, the wavelength $\lambda_{\rm ph}$ exceeds only the thickness $d$, making these devices quasi-2D devices.
+In the narrow device N1, the wavelength $\lambda_{\rm ph}$ exceeds also the beam width $w$, making it a quasi-1D device.

 At low temperatures, TTLS relaxation rate is slow compared to the oscillation frequency of the device, and TTLS damping in 1D devices is given by \cite{Behunin2016,Kamppinen2022}